-You’ve heard of the Hermit Kingdom, land of a dictator, well, I live in the hermit hovel, an old bungalow with a cat and countless mice, who under threat of death by cat stay in their hermit holes within the hermit hovel.
+You’ve heard of the Hermit Kingdom, land of a dictator, well, I live in the hermit hovel, an old bungalow with a cat and countless mice, who under threat of death by cat, mostly stay in their hermit holes within the hermit hovel.

 I am not a dictator, I’m an affable loner, formerly a gregarious husband and man about town.
 It’s a different story now.
 Few people, in fact nobody seeks admittance to the hermit hovel, except once in a while the handyman Tom who comes around when something breaks and we have a beer together but most of the time I don’t call him and I try and fix it myself or just deal with it.

-In my brief sorties into the outside world, I drive to the liquor store and the convenience store, conveniently avoiding the supermarket, and then I drive back home where I looked after my wife when she fell ill and was at her bedside when she left the planet and went to another— I don’t know where she went, kingdom maybe, I don’t know, I kind of doubt it, but you never know, even if you think you know.
+In my brief sorties into the outside world, I drive to the liquor store and the convenience store, conveniently avoiding the supermarket, and then I drive back home where I looked after my wife when she fell ill and was at her bedside when she left the planet and went to another— I don’t know where she went, another planet, a kingdom maybe, I don’t know, I kind of doubt she went anywhere, but you never know, even if you think you know.

 I live in a limbo of hopeless hope, or perhaps it’s hopeful hopelessness.
-I did not choose to live this way, especially not live my last years this way but that’s the way it went and there’s nothing I can do about it.
+I didn’t choose to live this way, especially not live my last years this way but that’s the way it went and there’s nothing I can do about it.

 But covid had a different plan.
 We’re all in the same boat there so I’m not going to complain about that.
 I’m not really complaining about anything, except that I’m out of beer and it’s two o’clock in the morning and I’ll have to wait seven hours to go out and get some more.